 The neighbourhood spin-offs — Taste of Randolph, Taste of River North — are a different story and worth checking out.
 The Grant Park flagship is trading on a reputation it stopped earning about a decade ago.

 Do this instead: Pick a neighbourhood and eat your way through it.
 Fulton Market, Pilsen, Chinatown, and Randolph Street will all feed you better for less money without the crowds.
-Find top Chicago food experiences on TripAdvisor →
+Or give the hugely popular walking food tour a try!

 4. Giordano’s (And the Tourist Deep Dish Trap Generally)